Britain's FTSE falters as mining stocks, "Brexit" fears weigh

 By Kit Rees and Sudip Kar-Gupta

-LONDON, Feb 18 (Reuters) - Britain’s top share index end a four-day winning streak with a fall on Thursday, led lower by major mining stocks and hit by growing concern over the potential impact of Britain’s exit from the European Union.
+LONDON, Feb 18 (Reuters) - Britain’s top share index fell on Thursday to end a four-day winning streak, led lower by major mining stocks and hit by growing concern over the potential impact of Britain’s exit from the European Union.

-The FTSE 100 index was down 1 percent at 5,971.95 points at its close, in line with the broader European market.
+The FTSE 100 index retreated 0.9 percent to 5,976.75 points by 1500 GMT, underperforming the broader European market.
 Mining stocks, which had rebounded, were among the worst performers.

 In a note sent to media on Thursday, major bond investor PIMCO, whose flagship fund alone manages $90 billion in assets, said it saw a 40 percent chance of “Brexit” at a referendum potentially later this year.